 3. COBRA Notices to the Adult Child will be available in Cypress the first week of the month in which they turn age 26.

-4. NOTE: In cases of disabled adult children, please refer to KB BN - Adult Child Disability Process.
+4. NOTE: In cases of disabled adult children, please refer to KB Requesting Adult Child Disability Approval.

 Who are the Letters Addressed to?